Please bring a list of:

 - your eczema

 - other allergies or medical problems you have

 We'll examine your skin with your permission.
 A chaperone is always available.

 We may need to do some tests during the appointment, such as blood tests or skin swabs.

 We'll develop an investigation and treatment plan with you.

 We're a teaching hospital and sometimes students or other health professionals will be in the clinic.
 We'll ask you if you're happy for them to be at your appointment.
 It will not affect your care if you prefer not to have them there.

 After your appointment

-We'll book a follow-up appointment if you need one.
+We'll arrange a follow-up appointment and further investigations if you need them.

 We'll give you contact details for our clinical nurse specialist team and a treatment plan.